iOverlander is a volunteer run, nonprofit project. Please consider a small donation to help cover our expenses. Learn more.

 A small camp ground with a fantastic location on the beach on the Nicoya Peninsula.
 Surface is firm sand.
 Several good beach restaurant nearby, and a short walk to a grocery store.
 An easy place to stay for a few days or weeks.
 Tight corner which will give bigger rigs a problem.
-Price: 6000 colones
+Price: 5000 colones per person and night.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.